nimsgernd/Deej_ESP/README.md

 ﻿# Deej Fork by Daniel Nimsgern

-Original deej project (original description below) by omriharel
+Original deej project (description below) by omriharel

-After this project sitting idle for so long due to budget reasons I have decided to revive it.
+After this project sat idle for so long due to budget reasons I have decided to revive it.
 The main changes I am looking at are a custom PCB and a switch to using an ESP32 for ease of use and adding wireless capabilities.

 The desired feature list is:
 - 6 Slide potentiometers
 - 6 Mute buttons (Cherry MX Green Switches)
 - 2 Rotary potentiometers with switches
-- 20 LED mute indicators
+- 8 LED mute indicators
+- 12 Slide poentiometer indicators
 - 4 SPI 128x64 OLED displays

 Evenually:
-- Li-Ion battery powered
+- Li-Ion battery powered (maybe 18650)

 # deej